hhariri/hhariri.github.io/_posts/2016-04-10-agile-theatre-act-1.md

 ## 7 years ago

-Agile Coach:
+**Agile Coach:**

-    "The Agile Manifest talks about...."
+*The Agile Manifest talks about....**

-    "So remember, amongst other things, it's about interactions, it's about being able to respond to change, focusing on value...."
+*So remember, amongst other things, it's about interactions, it's about being able to respond to change, focusing on value....*

 (*A day after the training*)